 We will report openly on progress and performance throughout and after the distribution.

 Key elements of our agreement include:

 - This is a co-funding partnership with non-net costs (shipping, pre-distribution, distribution) funded by the Global Fund

 - AMF will collect household registration data from the entirety of a proportion of villages as an independent check on registration and population numbers

-- Household-level data will be collected on paper and then entered into AMF’s Data Entry System (DES) for analysis and verification
+- Household-level data will be collected on paper or using electronic-devices and then entered into AMF’s Data Entry System (DES) for analysis and verification.
+This, and the above elements combined, are the basis for a highly accountable distribution.

-- This, and the above elements combined, are the basis for a highly accountable distribution.
-Post-distribution monitoring of net use and condition (PDMs) will take place every six months for two and a half years in all four regions.
+- Post-distribution monitoring of net use and condition (PDMs) will take place every nine months for two and a half years in all districts.
 AMF will fund this.

 Distribution in Tanganyika, Haut Katanga and Haut Lomami